tommasobratto/mern-graphql-tutorial/README.md

 ## Setup with Docker:

 As part of my learning process I've added a basic configuration to replicate a production-like environment using a Docker container.
-It is nothing special as it's my first foray into Docker, so I've had to tackle serving a production-like build using **serve** (could have made a simple web server using Express, but alas) and configuring the application for deployment.
+It is nothing special as it's my first foray into Docker, so I've had to tackle serving a production-like build using **serve** (could have made a simple web server using Express, [but alas!](https://create-react-app.dev/docs/deployment/)) and configuring the application for deployment.

 Running in a different environment exposed some issues in the code and app configuration that I had to fix before deploying and testing.

+I did not use any specific tutorial for Docker configuration, just searched around for references to the use of Docker Compose and Dockerfile syntax.

 To run with Docker:
 ```